TrawfazzzMosowski/reactDemo/README.md

 ## Step 1: Start Metro
 Before running Metro Please do an npm install to get all the node modules needed

+Add the two New Relic License Keys IOS and Android in the index.js so the data will go to the correct app.

 First, you will need to run **Metro**, the JavaScript build tool for React Native.

 To start the Metro dev server, run the following command from the root of your React Native project: